Laos and Cambodia Discoverer

 Day 13 - Siem Reap

-You arrive in Siem Reap in the evening.
+You will arrive in Siem Reap in the evening.
 Siem Reap is only a few kilometres from the largest religious site in the world – Angkor Wat.
 However, the town itself is well worth exploring.
-A visit to the old market is a must, even if you’re not looking for souvenirs; wandering through the stalls and surrounding shops, the silks, cottons, sarongs, silver and statues is a feast for the eyes and nose!
-There’s also a long tradition of shadow puppetry in the region, and if you’re lucky you might catch a show at one of the local restaurants in the evening, perhaps while you’re eating the speciality cuisine of Cambodia – amok, the name given to curry steam-cooked in banana leaves.
+A visit to the old market is a must, even if you’re not looking for souvenirs; wandering through the stalls and surrounding shops, the silks, cotton, sarongs, silver and statues is a feast for the eyes and nose!
+There’s also, a long tradition of shadow puppetry in the region, and if you’re lucky you might catch a show at one of the local restaurants in the evening, perhaps while you’re eating the speciality cuisine of Cambodia – amok, the name given to curry steam-cooked in banana leaves.
 (B,L)

-3 nights Navutu Dreams Resort or similar
+Overnight – Navutu Dreams Resort & Spa – Explorer Room or similar

 Day 14 - Angkor Complex